All Episodes

 We still have talents and abilities.

-Now, if Republicans want to get smart and change the electorate forever, they need to go into all of these blue states, all of these blue cities that have that don't have law and order and safety and security, have horrible educational systems, and fix them.
+Now, if Republicans want to get smart and change the electorate forever, they need to go into all of these blue states, all of these blue cities that don't have law and order and safety and security, have horrible educational systems, and fix them.

 And I believe then everybody will benefit.